 Large concentrations of these dolphins are seen in the summer months in US waters, on the continental shelf off Cape Cod and in the southern Gulf of Maine.
 They are also regularly observed further north, in the lower Bay of Fundy in summer, as well as around Newfoundland and southern Labrador.
 Sightings during the summer along the Atlantic coast of Nova Scotia, however, are rare (Gaskin 1992).
 They are found in the Gulf of St. Lawrence, and have been spotted in the St. Lawrence River as far west as the Saguenay River (Gaskin 1992).

-In the north-eastern Atlantic, they are found in the waters between east Greenland, Iceland, the British Isles and western Norway.
+In the Northeastern Atlantic, the white-sided dolphins are found in the waters between East Greenland, Iceland, the British Isles and western Norway.
 These dolphins are abundant around the Faroe Islands, and also in the waters between the Faroe and Shetland Islands, especially in late summer and autumn (Reeves et al. 1999).
 They sometimes are found in Danish waters and the Kattegat, but rarely enter the Baltic Sea (Hammond et al. 2008).
 This species is common in waters south of Iceland, and during one research cruise it was one of four cetacean species commonly observed over the mid-Atlantic ridge (Doksæter et al. 2008).
 The southern limit of the range in the northeast is the Brittany coast of France, although they have been seen as far south as the Strait of Gibraltar (Hammond et al. 2008).

 In continental shelf waters, white-sided dolphins appear to prefer areas where there are steep slopes and, in some cases, underwater canyons (Gaskin 1992, Palka et al. 1997, Reeves et al. 1999).
 Other important factors in their distribution appear to be sea water temperature and salinity, with white-sided dolphins preferring cooler, less saline waters than other species (Selzer and Payne1988, Doksæter et al. 2008).
 It is not clear whether these factors themselves are important, or if they are key influences in determining the presence of the dolphin’s preferred prey, which in turn may affect dolphin distribution.
 Areas with high sea floor relief, for example, produce local nutrient upwelling which results in increased productivity and fish abundance.